Executive Summaries Jul 22, 2020

 An application for assistance under the program can only be submitted by a Landlord who owns commercial real estate with at least one tenant who is an impacted small business.
 This application must relate to at least one tenant (or sub-tenant) of this commercial property that is a small business that has opened its doors before March 1, 2020 and has experienced a decrease in revenue of at least 70%.

 It should be noted that a coalition of large retailers and commercial property owners, which includes, among others, the Hudson’s Bay Company, Indigo Books & Music Inc. and Cadillac Fairview, are lobbying Ottawa to negotiate rent relief allowing large corporate tenants to see their rent reduced by a third.
 A request has also been formulated to allow tenants to obtain a low-interest loan.
 Such initiative aims to help large businesses that are not included in the CECRA program.
+As of July 17, 2020, no developments have been reported to date.

+CMHC has specified that a Landlord will only be able to submit one application per building.
 While in our view this is not apparent from the measures announced to date, we understand that CMHC will specify that a Landlord may submit only one application per building.
 This application will have to be supported by all the documentation and information required under the program:

 - attestations for each Tenant or subtenant;